Against geometry: Nonstandard general relativity: Introduction

 However (1.3) are only four equations for the 6 components of $F^{\mu\nu}$.
 The gap is filled by introducing the vector potential

 which is a consequence of the homogeneous Maxwell's equations.
 Similarly (1.4) are only 10 equations for the 40 components of $\Gamma$.
 The gap is filled by introducing the metric according to

 Since the electromagnetic potentials are not observable quantities, the same must be true for the metric tensor which, therefore, has no direct physical interpretation in general.
 Consequently, {\it we do not interprete $g_{\mu\nu}$ geometrically; it is a parametrization of the gravitational field and nothing else.} Here we are following Poincar\'e ([1], p.50) and consider geometry as a convention.
-Standard general relativity is based on the fusion of geometry and gravitation, and one has considered this fusion as the most beautiful achievement of the general theory of relativity.
+Standard general relativity is based on the fusion of geometry and gravitation, and one has considered this fusion as the most beautiful achievement of the general theory of relativity (W. Pauli, The Theory of Relativity, Dover, p.148).
 In the nonstandard theory this fusion is suspended.

 In the theoretical analysis one should try to relate the observables to the metric $g_{\mu\nu}(x)$.
 The best would be if the metric under certain assumptions can be uniquely expressed by the observables.
 Then the gauge ambiguity has been removed, the gauge is fixed by a physical requirement.
 Another possibility is to choose the gauge on unphysical grounds, for example by some geometric convention or/and to simplify the solution of the differential equations.
 This standard approach is dangerous because one might miss some important physics.
 Our program of fixing the gauge by observables is a sort of inverse procedure compared with standard general relativity where one first calculates a metric by solving Einstein's equations in some special gauge and then determines the observables.
 Clearly, in standard general relativity one cannot be sure that one finds all physically relevant solutions.
 Indeed we are going to show that Einstein's equations have {\it vacuum} solutions with an asymptotically flat rotation curve $V(r)$.
 These nonstandard solutions can be used to describe the dark halo of galaxies without introducing hypothetical dark matter.
 After the recent Xenon-experiment has again not found any signal of dark matter particles [2] one should seriously investigate nonstandard general relativity.